PhilippeBekaert/hdspeconf/README.md

 - RME HDSPe AIO Pro cards, TCO, Word Clock module and audio I/O extension boards are fully supported.
 - RME HDSPe AIO, MADI, AES and RayDAT configuration panels TODO.
 - Tested only on my Ubuntu Studio 20.04 development system so far.

+**Acknowledgements**

+- Thanks to [RME](http://www.rme-audio.com) for providing the necessary information and code for developing the driver.
+- Thanks to [Amptec Belgium](http://www.amptec.be) for hardware support.

 **Author**